-The physical and mental demands described herein are representative of those that must be met by employees to successfully perform the essential functions of this class.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+The physical requirements referenced below, must be met and are encountered by an employee while successfully performing the essential functions of this position.
+Reasonable accommodations may be made in order to enable individuals with disabilities to perform the essential functions.
+See Examination Process section.